 This Code does not, nor is it intended to, afford the specificity or the due process rights of criminal or civil statutes or procedures.
 Individuals are encouraged to discuss the offending behavior with the student involved and ask the student to stop and/or report the violation to University officials who should report it to the Director for Student Rights & Responsibilities.
 However, alleged offending behavior which possibly constitutes a violation of the University's Sexual Misconduct Policy should be referred to the Director for Student Rights & Responsibilities or to the University's Title IX Coordinator, and the alleged conduct will be investigated and processed under the Sexual Misconduct Policy.
-Likewise, alleged offending behavior which possibly constitutes a violation of the University's hould be referred to the alleged conduct will be investigated and processed under the Sexual Misconduct Policy.
-Likewise, alleged offending behavior which possibly constitutes a violation and Non-Sexual Harassment Policy should be referred to the Title IX Coordinator and the alleged conduct will be investigated and processed under the Title IX Coordinator and the alleged conduct will be investigated and processed under the Non-Discrimination Policy.
+Likewise, alleged offending behavior which possibly constitutes a violation of the University's Discrimination and Non-Sexual Harassment Policy should be referred to the Title IX Coordinator and the alleged conduct will be investigated and processed under the Non-Discrimination Policy.

-A. When a student's or student organization's suspected behavioral violation has been referred to the Director for Student Rights and Responsibilities, the referral will be reviewed by the Director to determine if there are sufficient allegations and information to support a possible violation of the Code
+1. When a student's or student organization's suspected behavioral violation has been referred to the Director for Student Rights and Responsibilities, the referral will be reviewed by the Director to determine if there are sufficient allegations and information to support a possible violation of the Code.